dcmi/dc-srap/profile/srap-profile.md

 > “Information about who can access the resource or an indication of its security status.”

 This is not applicable to scholarly resources.
 Their access rights are usually not based on security status nor do rights metadata normally specify who can access a scholarly resource.
-Moreover, there is no recommendation to use a controlled vocabulary.
+Moreover, for the time being there is no recommendation to use a controlled vocabulary.

-The following note could be added to the DCMI Terms or, alternatively, to the user guide:

-For scholarly resources, using the COAR (Confederation of Open Access Repositories) [vocabulary of access rights](http://vocabularies.coar-repositories.org/documentation/access_rights/) is recommended.
+In SRAP AP, recommended practice is to use the COAR (Confederation of Open Access Repositories) [vocabulary of access rights](http://vocabularies.coar-repositories.org/documentation/access_rights/).

 Version 1.0 of the vocabulary contains the following terms: